Atomic broadcast: Equivalent to consensus

 In order for the conditions for atomic broadcast to be satisfied, the participants must effectively "agree" on the order of receipt of the messages.
-Participants recovering from failure, after the other participants have "agreed" an order and started to receive the messages, must be able to learn and comply with the agreed order.
+Participants recovering from failure, after the other participants have "agreed" on an order and started to receive the messages, must be able to learn and comply with the agreed order.
 Such considerations indicate that in systems with crash failures, atomic broadcast and consensus are equivalent problems.

 A value can be proposed by a process for consensus by atomically broadcasting it, and a process can decide a value by selecting the value of the first message which it atomically receives.
 Thus, consensus can be reduced to atomic broadcast.

 Conversely, a group of participants can atomically broadcast messages by achieving consensus regarding the first message to be received, followed by achieving consensus on the next message, and so forth until all the messages have been received.
 Thus, atomic broadcast reduces to consensus.
 This was demonstrated more formally and in greater detail by Xavier Défago, et al.

 A fundamental result in distributed computing is that achieving consensus in asynchronous systems in which even one crash failure can occur is impossible in the most general case.
 This was shown in 1985 by Michael J. Fischer, Nancy Lynch, and Mike Paterson, and is sometimes called the FLP result.
 Since consensus and atomic broadcast are equivalent, FLP applies also to atomic broadcast.
 The FLP result does not prohibit the implementation of atomic broadcast in practice, but it does require making less stringent assumptions than FLP in some respect, such as about processor and communication timings.